felfele/felfele/docs/SocialApiPostFeedUpdate.md

 It stores the `text` ('Hello 1'), there are no `images` in it and we also so the time it was created in UTC milliseconds (`createdAt`).
 We store this object as JSON.

-Then we put the latest 20 posts inside a PostFeed object and upload it to Swarm.
+We store the recent let's say 20 posts inside a PostFeed object and upload it to Swarm.
 In our example we have only one post yet.

 ![Swarm feed update](swarm-feed1.png)